lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 ### The parameter view :

 Your database MUST have a view named "Oauth2Params".
 And this view must contain a single document.
-The list of fields present in the document will be described later (in the confguration part of this chapter).
+The list of fields present in the document will be described later (in the configuration part of this chapter).

 The easiest way to create it is to copy/paste the "Oauth2Params" view and the "Oauth2Param" form from the sample database.

-### notes.ini declaration :

-Remember ?
-As our endpoints are osgi servlets, they are available on EVERY database stored on your server.
-To prevent this, the servlets are checking if the current database is listed in a notes.ini variable.
-If it is not the case, the servlets returns a http 404 error.

-In conclusion, wWhen the database is created, declare it in the notes.ini of your server :

-	oauth2.client.databases=<names of your nsf, seperated with ",">
+Note that endpoints will only be available on databases that contains this view.

 ### ACL warning